 Psychological Services Clinic

-The PSC is located in the Center for Clinical Services (CCS) at 147 Clove Rd, Little Falls, NJ near Parking Lots 60 and 61 at the northernmost tip of the MSU campus.
+The PSC is located in the Center for Clinical Services (CCS) at 147 Clove Rd, Little Falls, NJ near Parking Lots 60 and 61 at the northernmost tip of the University campus.
 CCS is comprised of separate adult and child/family reception areas, 24 assessment and treatment rooms, and ADA accessible conference rooms.
 Each assessment and treatment room is equipped with state-of-the-art audiovisual technology that is HIPAA compliant for optimal client protection in terms of privacy and confidentiality.

 Individual and Family Therapy

 The PSC offers individual and family psychotherapy, using evidence-based practices to address behavioral and emotional difficulties experienced by children, adolescents, adults, and families.
 Common issues addressed include depression, anxiety, disruptive/oppositional behavior, ADHD, family relationships, adjustment difficulties, trauma, obsessive-compulsive behaviors, and social difficulties.
 Sessions are typically scheduled weekly, and appointments are required.
 Psychotherapy services are provided on a sliding scale basis.